nathanfallet/APIRequest/documentation.md

 // Add a custom header (for this request only) request = request.with(header: "X-CUSTOM-HEADER", value: "CustomValue")

-// And execute the request, decoding the result as [String: Any] request.execute([String: Any].self) { data, status in
+// And execute the request, decoding the result as [String: String] request.execute([String: String].self) { data, status in
     // Check received data
     if let data = data {
         // Process the result of the response